ayodejiayankola/ayodejiayankola/README.md

 I am very passionate about the ios development eco system.

-🔭 I have strong interest in swift server side using vapor and block chain technology using swift.
+🔭 I have strong interest in backend Java Development.

 💬 Ask me about: IOS Development using Swift, SwiftUI and anything about the ios ecosystem.

-🌱 I’m currently learning more about SwiftUI

 📫 How to reach me: You can find me on linkedin.
 I'm always there